Xe/PonyAPI/README.md

 Returns all information about all episodes.
 This returns an array of Episode objects as defined above.

+### `/newest`

+Returns the episode of My Little Pony: Friendship is Magic that will air next.

 ### `/season/<number>`

 Returns all information about episodes in the given season number or a `404`